WeblateOrg/weblate/docs/admin.rst

 of two groups `Users` and `Managers` which have privileges as descibed above.
 All new users are automatically added to `Users` group.

+Basically `Users` are meant as regular translators and `Managers` for people who need more control over the translation - they can force commiting changes to git, push changes upstream (if Weblate is configured to do so) or disable translation (eg. when there are some major changes happening upstream).

 To customize this setup, it is recommended to remove privileges from `Users` group and create additional groups with finer privileges (eg. `Translators` group, which will be allowed to save translations and manage suggestions) and